okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/index.md

 ## Configuration updates

-Configure the Okta org to accept self-registration with the password, email, and/or phone factors.
+Configure your Okta org to accept self-registration with the password, email, and/or phone factors.

 1. See [Set up your Okta org for a multifactor use case](/docs/guides/oie-embedded-common-org-setup/-/main/#set-up-your-okta-org-for-a-multifactor-use-case) to set up the password, email, and phone factors in your Okta org.
 1. [Create a profile enrollment policy](#create-a-profile-enrollment-policy)